awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.DeleteNode.md

 ## Using the AWS CLI<a name="Clusters.DeleteNode.CLI"></a>

 1. Identify the IDs of the nodes that you want to remove\.
-For more information, see [Viewing a Cluster's Details](Clusters.ViewDetails.md)\.
+For more information, see [Viewing a cluster's details](Clusters.ViewDetails.md)\.

 1. Use the `modify-cache-cluster` CLI operation with a list of the nodes to remove, as in the following example\.